jackmorrison12/personal-site/content/notes/xml-shredding.md

 ## DTD

-A valid XML document is well formed - meaning it also conforms to the rules of a Document Type Definition (DTD)
+A valid <mark>XML document is well formed</mark> - meaning it also conforms to the rules of a Document Type Definition (DTD)

-A DTD is liek a database schema for XML files - it's usually referenced in the header of the XML file
+A DTD is like a <mark>database schema for XML files</mark> - it's usually referenced in the header of the XML file

 An example for a DTD is: